Pylons/pyramid/docs/narr/advconfig.rst

 You can manually commit a configuration by using the :meth:`~pyramid.config.Configurator.commit` method between configuration calls.
-For example, we prevent conflicts from occurring in the application we examined previously as the result of adding a ``commit``.
+For example, we prevent conflicts from occurring in the application we examined previously by adding a ``commit``.
 Here's the application that generates conflicts:

 .. code-block:: python
     :linenos: